Best Mutual Funds 2024: Advice From A NYT Bestseller (+ Tips)

 But investors should be wary of any actively-managed funds.
 After all, theyre managed by humans and humans are prone to mistakes.

-Thats why we suggest you invest in an index fund that tracks an index for you.
+Thats why I suggest you invest in an index fund that tracks an index for you.
 This takes the guesswork out of investing.
 It also has a historical track record of successeven in the worst economic disasters of our time.

 For more on mutual funds, be sure to check out our article all about mutual funds here.